This is my melanoma story.

 No doubt, I have abused my skin in the sun and the tanning bed through the years.
-I also have family history with non-melanoma skin cancers.
+I also have a family history of non-melanoma skin cancers.
 Like many, having a tan made me feel good.
 It was nice during the summer months to be tan.
-My skin is fair and It took a lot of work, but by the beginning of summer I was lightly bronzed.
+My skin is fair, and It took a lot of work, but I was lightly bronzed by the beginning of summer.

 I was diagnosed with Melanoma in the fall of 2015.
-Having Melanoma made 2016 my worst year ever, but in the same ways it was my best year ever.
+Having Melanoma made 2016 my worst year ever, but it was my best year ever in the same ways.
 Melanoma touched me in a way that has changed my life forever.

 In my efforts to raise awareness about Melanoma, I write updated blog posts about what’s been going on since I was diagnosed.
-My hope in sharing this journey with you is that you can keep your brother, your aunt, your daughter, your neighbor or your friend from having to go through this.
-Most importantly don’t let the fear of melanoma keep you from getting checked out.
+My hope in sharing this journey with you is that you can keep your brother, your aunt, your daughter, your neighbor, or your friend from having to go through this.
+Most importantly, don’t let the fear of cancer keep you from getting checked out.

-Having a mole removed sounds like no big deal, until they tell you that you it is cancer.
+Having a mole removed sounds like no big deal until they tell you that you have cancer.